Jiashuo-Sun/WebCrawler_DSJob/README.md

 # WebCrawler_DSJob
-A web crawler for grabbing Data Scientist  job description/requirement in Indeed.
+A web crawler for grabbing Data Scientist  job description/requirement in **Indeed**.

+(Since it needs specific name attributes, this web crawler only can use in Indeed websites.)

 When I do job searching for data scientist in Indeed, there exist plenty of companies and each of them has its unique job description and requirement.
 It 's a waste of time to click every website.
 It's not hard to find that all the job websites have the same structure in Indeed.